 - Dispense the drug;

 - Possess a machine, equipment, or other instrument or device to produce the drug;

 - Create, distribute, or possess the drug labeled and/or packaged as another; or

 - Keep a dwelling, building, vehicle, or other place where individuals administer the drug or where the drug or controlled paraphernalia are manufactured, stored, distributed, or concealed.

 There are other “related and derivative crimes” and “miscellaneous crimes” that a person may be charged with in addition to any of the crimes listed above.
 Without the help of an aggressive drug crime defense lawyer, it is likely that a suspected cocaine offender will be convicted, resulting in a number of possible penalties, including a prison sentence, a mark on your permanent record, and/or a hefty fine.

 A cocaine crime conviction in Maryland can adversely affect a person’s professional, financial, and personal future, not to mention result in psychological and/or emotional trauma.
 They can lose their job and have difficulty finding another one, as well as lose those closest and dear to them.
 A cocaine conviction is life-altering.
 If you have been convicted of a cocaine crime, you still have legal rights.
 At Alpert Schreyer, our drug crime defense attorneys can build a strong defense on your behalf in order to protect your future.
-To learn more about having the charges against you reduced or dismissed, contact us today for a free consultation at (866) 444-6363.
+To learn more about having the charges against you reduced or dismissed, contact us today for a free case evaluation at (866) 444-6363.